CALL US (602) 649-1325

 Someone may choose to quit a good job because their spouse got a promotion in a new city.
 A couple may decide one of them should stay home to raise the children.
 Someone else may forego pursuing a degree to support their spouse as they earn theirs.
 These are all choices that make sense as long as the couple stays together.

 Then comes the divorce.
 And suddenly, one spouse is faced with a reality they had not prepared for—providing for themselves on their own.
 It can be challenging to transition back to the workforce and in some cases, it may not even be possible.
 That’s where spousal maintenance may come in.
+On the other side, being forced to pay spousal maintenance can feel unfair.
+Not only are they getting divorced, but now they must pay their spouse, even though their spouse is already getting a lot of the benefits and financial assets based on the overall division of property.

 For spousal maintenance to be an issue, one of the spouses needs to request it in either the Petition or the Response to the Petition.
 If neither party requests it in one of those documents, it cannot be ordered.

 The Affidavit of Financial Information (AFI) is a document that both parties need to fill out when spousal maintenance is at issue.
-It becomes a critical document in a spousal maintenance case where the focus is often on what the receiving spouse to needs to meet their reasonable needs and whether the other spouse can afford to pay spousal maintenance and meet their reasonable needs.
+It becomes a critical document in a spousal maintenance case where the focus is often on what the receiving spouse needs to meet their reasonable needs and whether the paying spouse can afford to pay spousal maintenance and meet their reasonable needs.

 The other components of spousal maintenance include what the potential receiving spouse will be receiving in property from the divorce, what their earning capacity is in the market, whether they’ve reduced their opportunities for the benefit of the other spouse.
 On the other side, the Court will be interested in whether the potential paying spouse can afford to pay spousal maintenance.
 Discovery and disclosure help the parties get the information they need to make a risk assessment and determine whether they want to settle or go to trial.